zilliztech/zdoc/versioned_docs/version-byoc/tutorials/limits-and-restrictions/limits.md

 # Zilliz Cloud Limits

 This page provides information about limits on the Zilliz Cloud platform.
-[Submit a request](https://support.zilliz.com/hc/en-us) to us if you need to report issues related to these limits.
+You can use the OPS system that Zilliz provides to tune most of the settings mentioned on this page.
+You can still [contact us](https://support.zilliz.com/hc/en-us) if you need further help.

 ## Organizations, Projects & Members{#organizations-projects-and-members}